-At the end of their Low Week Meeting in April 2002 the Bishops' Conference of England and Wales issued a resolution urging all Catholics to pay close and prayerful attention to this summit, and they also affirmed the teaching of Pope John Paul II that 'the dramatic threat of ecological breakdown is teaching us the extent to which greed and selfishness-both individual and collective-are contrary to the order of creation, an order which is characterised by mutual interdependence.'
-In their different ways, Pope John Paul II and the Secretary-General of the United Nations can be understood as re-stating for our time the vital insight of St Ambrose in the fourth century.
+At the end of their Low Week Meeting in April this year the Bishops Conference of England and Wales issued a resolution urging all Catholics to pay close and prayerful attention to this summit, and they also affirmed the teaching of Pope John Paul II that 'the dramatic threat of ecological breakdown is teaching us the extent to which greed and selfishness - both individual and collective - are contrary to the order of creation, an order which is characterised by mutual interdependence.'
+In their different ways, the Pope and the Secretary-General of the United Nations can be understood as re-stating for our time the vital insight of St Ambrose in the fourth century.